-- Learn what to do after an attack, how to report it, and recuperate losses.
+- Learn what to do after the attack, how to report it, and recuperate the losses.

 This is a resource that every small business should use at the start.
 It is designed with you in mind.

-There is that increased number of DDoS attacks.
-They are designed to overwhelm website resources, causing outages which can damage the credibility of your business, and bottom-line.
+Lately, there is an increased number of DDoS attacks.
+Such threats are designed to overwhelm website resources, causing outages which can damage your business’s credibility.

-NSFOCUS Is what is known as a DDoS mitigation provider.
-They are able to:
+NSFOCUS is what is known as a DDoS mitigation provider.
+It has the ability to: